 Know the signs and symptoms!
-In the early stages of lung cancer, symptoms do not usually manifest – according to the American Lung Association, this is because there are few nerve endings in the lungs.
+In the early stages of lung cancer, symptoms do not usually manifest – this is because the lungs do not have a significant amount of pain receptors.
 Many early lung cancers are diagnosed as an incidental finding with a test for a different purpose.
 But when they do appear, knowing the warning signs of lung cancer may allow you to get screened earlier.
 Finding lung cancer early allows for more personalized treatment options, with a much better success rate.
 Having one of the following symptoms of lung cancer is generally not a cause for worry, but if you experience multiple symptoms for an extended amount of time, it’s time to see your doctor.

 Symptom: Persistent Cough